michael-duke/Awesome-Books-ES6/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome Books
+# Awesome Books ES6

 ![book-logo](https://user-images.githubusercontent.com/84629565/182137025-2407fe77-369d-42c2-a737-6c1728426eec.jpg)

 > This educational project for Microverse Module 2 involves creating a straightforward website that shows a list of books and lets you add and remove books from that list.
-The intention is to use modules and learn ES6 syntax to make it more orderly. built with JavaScript, CSS and HTML.
+The intention is to use modules and learn ES6 syntax to make it more orderly. built with JavaScript, TailwindCSS and HTML.

 ## Built With
-- HTML, TailwindCSS, JavaScript
+- HTML, TailwindCSS, JavaScript, used [Luxon](https://moment.github.io/luxon/#/?id=luxon) for Date display
 - Linters:
   - Stylelint
   - Lighthouse